Do the maths: Is there a market position from solving this hard problem?

 Pricing the Outcome Unit: Living Goods.
 Child survival in sub-Saharan Africa was, for decades, the archetypal case of a hard problem that money and mandates could not fix.
 Billions of dollars in donor funding, state health system budgets, and multilateral programme delivery produced activity without accountability.
 Inputs were tracked.
 Outcomes were not.

-Carbon has just received its RCT-equivalent moment.
+Carbon has just had its RCT moment.
 Burke et al. have priced the Outcome Unit at an integrity standard a government buyer can defend.

 Verification without intermediaries: Hala Systems.
 For decades, accountability for wartime atrocities depended on institutional chains of custody: human observers, NGO field missions, UN verification, state-mandated tribunals.
 Each required physical access, institutional backing, and months of verification before evidence could be submitted.
 The chokepoint was physical and institutional.